Legal Tips/Risk Reduction

 Leased Equipment

-It is important to remember to check with your sellers to see if they have any leased items of equipment that may be transferred over with the sale of the property.
-Some common leased equipment could include: propane tanks, hot water heaters, gas boilers and furnaces, and solar panels.
-Remember to document, in the Connecticut Residential Property Condition Disclosures, any and all leased equipment, specifically the lease payment amount, the payment frequency, and the duration of the lease.
-If you are representing the buyers, you will want to determine the process by which any such leases may be transferred or assumed.
+It is important to remember to check with your sellers to see if they have any leased items or equipment that may be transferred over with the sale of the property.
+Some common leased items or equipment could include: propane tanks, water heaters, gas boilers/furnaces, and solar panels.
+Remember to ask the seller(s) to document, in the Connecticut Residential Property Condition Disclosures, any and all leased items or equipment, specifically the lease payment amount, the payment frequency, and the duration of the lease, and the company and phone number for the buyer to call to apply for or transfer the lease.
+READ MORE...

 Listing Contract Effective Date